 Summer just isn’t summer without a seventh-inning stretch.
 The Salt Lake Bees take the field at Smith’s Ball Park, and they know how to keep the kids entertained.
 A playground is next to general admission seating on the lawn.
 Plus, parents can sign their sluggers up for the kid’s club and get swag and access to player-taught clinics.
 Check out the schedule and see if you can catch a theme night, complete with fireworks.

 This dog-friendly park is packed with kid-friendly fun, including Tracy Aviary, tennis courts, a swimming pool, a playground, and a duck pond.
 It’s an excellent place to stop for a picnic and relax for a bit while letting the littles run loose.
 It’s certainly not the only family-friendly park in town, the skatepark at Fairmont in Sugar House, Mountainview Park in Cottonwood Heights, and Amphitheater Park in Sandy are just a few of the local favorites.

 No visit to Utah is complete without exploring the outdoors.
-Millcreek Canyon is a quick drive from Salt Lake and packed with dog- and kid-friendly hiking and biking trails.
-(You may even see a horse or two!)
-The most popular trail, Doughnut Falls, is a quick out-and-back trail that is well maintained, flat, and easily walked by most kids.
+Big Cottonwood Canyon is a quick drive from Salt Lake and packed with kid-friendly hiking and biking trails.
+The most popular trail, Donut Falls, is a quick out-and-back trail that is well maintained, flat, and easily walked by most kids.
 The end of the trail is capped with a small waterfall that makes a great backdrop for a picnic before walking back to the car.

 If you really want a day of fun, Lagoon is a nearby amusement park with roller coasters, a water park, and a Ferris wheel.
 The most famous attraction is the Roller Coaster.
 It’s one of the few wooden roller coasters still in operation.
 Newer attractions, like Cannibal and Red Rock Rally, offer thrills for kids of all ages.